JonasRex/soft-testing-assignments/src/main/java/assignment1/README.md

 - You can test your converter against this online converter: http://www.novaroma.org/via_romana/numbers.html.

-See Java class: `RomanNumeralConverter.java` and test class: `RomanNumeralConverterTest.java`
+#### See Java class: `RomanNumeralConverter.java`
+#### and test class (Go back to src folder): `RomanNumeralConverterTest.java`

+---
 # 3 - Give your thoughts on TDD
 Write your notes (in a readme file) regarding the TDD process, reflecting on the following questions.
-- What was positive and good about using TDD?
+1. What was positive and good about using TDD?
-- What was annoying or difficult?
+2. What was annoying or difficult?
-- What surprised you?
+3. What surprised you?
-- Did TDD help you write some tests you wouldn’t otherwise have thought of?
+4. Did TDD help you write some tests you wouldn’t otherwise have thought of?

+#### Answers:

+1. I knew exactly what I needed to do, and I knew exactly when I was done.
+I also knew that my code worked, because I had tests to prove it.
+2. It was difficult to write the tests first, because I didn't know what I was testing yet.
+I had to think about the implementation before I could write the tests.
+3. I was surprised that I could write the tests first, and then write the implementation to make the tests pass.
+4. Yes, I wrote tests for edge cases that I wouldn't have thought of otherwise.

+5. Yes copilot answered all the questions for me... :)